To keep everyone safe on campus, we are regularly monitoring and acting on government guidance regarding Personal Protection Equipment (PPE).

 Where can I get a face covering?

-We will supply you with two washable face coverings at the start of the academic year.
+All student and staff were supplied with two washable face coverings at the start of the academic year.
 Should you lose or require further coverings these will be at your own expense.
 All visitors will be required to bring their own face coverings.

 If you are required to wear Personal Protective Equipment (PPE) to undertake your work or studies, we will provide these.